 Do you remember when companies used to write White Papers?
 Although they are still effective, the new version of them are “beginner’s guides”.
 These guides vary in length, but the one thing they have in common is that they are thorough.

 By writing good content and giving it away for free, not only will you get a ton of traffic, but you’ll also get a lot of links.

 A good example of this is SEOmoz.
 They wrote the Beginner’s Guide to SEO, which has lead to a lot of business for them.
-That guide ranks high for “search engine optimization” on Google and then from their they upsell visitors into their software service which starts at $99 a month.
+That guide ranks high for “search engine optimization” on Google.
+Once they get the visitors to the site, they upsell them on their software service, which starts at $99 a month.

 Big marketing idea #10: Speak at conferences

 With my first company, ACS, we got over 80% of our new customers from conferences.
 We constantly spoke at Internet marketing events and convinced companies to pay us thousands of dollars per year.

 I spoke at so many conferences in a given year that during my peak, the company spent $108,402 in one year on flights and hotels for me.
 Although that may sound like a lot of money, some of the companies I was able to bring in from these speaking engagements were paying us up to 1.2 million dollars a year.

 Granted, you don’t have to spend much money to speak because there should be enough events to speak at in your local region.
 All you have to do is find these events and apply to speak.

 Big marketing idea #11: Start an affiliate program